unitaryfund/mitiq/docs/source/examples/loschmidt_echo_revival_zne.md

 ```

 ## Error mitigation with zero-noise extrapolation
 At this level of noise, we can use ZNE to mostly recover the ideal result.
-Running the noisy simulation is expensive (especially as the scale factor $\alpha$ increases), so rather than using the high-level functions for ZNE, we apply the static method {meth}`.RichardsonFactory.extrapolate` to the results from the previous cell.
+Running the noisy simulation is expensive (especially as the scale factor $\alpha$ increases), so rather than using the high-level functions for ZNE, we apply the static method `RichardsonFactory.extrapolate` to the results from the previous cell.

 ```{code-cell} ipython3
 from mitiq.zne.inference import RichardsonFactory